COS301-SE-2024/Smart-Inventory/README.md

 #### Code Review Process:
 Reviews focus on checking that coding standards are being followed and that any issues brought on by miscommunication are cleared up early on.

+> Note
+> Use of issues as well as naming conventions of branches can be found in the coding standards documentation.

 ## ✨Current Key Features
 ### 1 Sign In and Create Account
 * Sign in with email and password.